Semantic Diff

 Section titled “What the Diff Detects”The diff engine classifies every step in both versions:

-| Change Type | Description |
+| Change Type | Description | Example |

-| Unchanged | Step exists in both versions with the same structure |
+| Unchanged | Step exists in both versions with the same structure | validation.validate stayed the same |

-| Added | Step exists only in the new version |
+| Added | Step exists only in the new version | fraud.screen is new |

-| Removed | Step exists only in the old version |
+| Removed | Step exists only in the old version | transfers.execute was replaced |

-| Renamed | Step exists in both but with a different name or callee |
+| Moved | Step exists in both but in a different structural container | A step moved from sequential into Effect.all |

 Beyond individual steps, the diff also reports:

-- Removed programs - Effect programs that no longer exist
+- Removed programs: Effect programs that no longer exist

 Output Formats